spatie/crawler/README.md

 ### Filtering certain urls

-You can tell the crawler not to visit certain urls by passing using the `setCrawlProfile`-function.
+You can tell the crawler not to visit certain urls by using the `setCrawlProfile`-function.
 That function expects an object that extends `Spatie\Crawler\CrawlProfile`:

 ```php
 /*